Building A Floating Decking on a Concrete Slab

 One of the worst enemies of decking is the grass beneath them.
 You may or may not have considered this as a threat before.
 But when it reaches your patio, you’ll see how much damage it can cause.
 If you have some uncontrollable weed growth under there, you will need to fix it immediately.
 If not, you will need to do some extra precautions to prevent it.
-The question is, how do you keep grass from growing under my Ultradecking composite decking?
+The question is, how do you keep grass from growing under my composite decking?
 And why is it such an urgent matter for decking?

 Why Is Grass Bad for Decking?

 There are many reasons why the grass is not good for decking.
 One of the main problems is moisture.
 If the decking is relatively close to the ground, the moisture from the plants can affect the decking.
-When exposed to moisture, decking will expand, which can be damaging to some types of materials.
+When exposed to moisture, decking will swell, which can be damaging to some types of materials.

 Another reason why grass growing under your decking is bad is that it can be a perfect spot for insects.
 If you have wood, your decking will be more susceptible to insect damage.
 On top of all of that, a decking with grass can be a breeding ground for moulds and fungi, which will not only stain the decking but can damage it as well.